ionic-enterprise/auth-playground-vue/README.md

 - `setUnlockMode()`

 We have gone beyond that with this application so we could allow the user to manually perform some vault operations that would typically be automatically managed by either Auth Connect or Identity Vault (`lock()`, `clear()`, etc).

-**Important:** you may ask why we create methods like `unlock()` that just pass through to the vault's `unlock()`.
-The reason for this is to create an adaptor class layer to protect the rest of the application from potential changes to the Identity Vault API.
-Creating an adapter class is a good pattern to follow with any external dependency to your application.

-### The Authentication Services

-#### Authentication Expeditor Service

-The `AuthenticationExpeditorService` is a layer that allows us to use different methods for authentication, and then manages how the user is currently authenticated so the proper flows can be followed.
-The idea is to abstract all of the associated business logic of managing the provider to this layer.

-In an architecture that support only one provider (which is more typical), this layer is not necessary and you would directly use the single `AuthenticationService` instead.
-That is, you would likely have a single `AuthenticationService` that is similar to this application's `AwsAuthenticationService`, and you would directly use it instead.

-#### AWS Authentication Service

-The `AwsAuthenticationService` is how this application interfaces with Auth Connect in order to provide access to our AWS Cognito authentication provider.
-This service only needs to provide the proper configuration.
-You can override existing methods or add new ones if you need to provide more functionality.

-#### Azure Authentication Service

-The `AzureAuthenticationService` is how this application interfaces with Auth Connect in order to provide access to our Azure Active Directory authentication provider.
-This service provides the proper configuration as well as overrides the `login()` method due to some peculiarities with how a password change needs to be handled with Azure.

-#### Basic Authentication Service

-The `BasicAuthenticationService` is used to perform a basic HTTP based authentication where the application itself gathers the credentials and then sends them to the backend to be verified and a token is returned.
-This is easily the least secure of all of the methods presented because:

-- The application obtains the credentials instead of the backend system performing the authentication.
-- As a result, those credentials are sent across the wire to the backend that will do the authentication.
-- The protocol we have implemented has a single long-lived token rather than short lived tokens with a long lived refresh token.

-Obviously, some of this we could do some work to get around.
-However, the fact that the user stays in the app in order to enter their credentials is a serious flaw that would take more work to get around.
-This makes using Auth Connect with the OIDC providers a far better choice for applications where security is important.

-#### The Token Storage Provider

-With the OIDC related services, we also specify a token storage provider, using the `vault` object from our `SessionVaultService`.
-If you do not specify a token storage provider, Auth Connect will use a default provider that utilizes `localstorage`.
-The default provider, however, is only intended for development use.
-In a production scenario we suggest pairing Auth Connect with Identity Vault for a complete solution.

 ### The PIN Dialog